lachrist/aran/README.md

   fs.writeFileSync(__dirname+'/__target__.js', [Aran.setup, analysis, instrumented].join('\n'));
   ```

-In ECMAScript5-compatible environments, evaluating the code in `__target__.js` will produce the following log:
+In ECMAScript5-compatible environments, evaluating the content of `__target__.js` will produce the following log:

 ```
 apply solve at line 7